 Have a look at our resources below or get in touch for more support.

-A 2 page summary of the Parent Linking activities which were undertaken by 6 areas of the National Network in 2018.
+A 2 page summary of the Parent Engagement activities which were undertaken by 6 areas of the National Network in 2018.

 A simple 5-step guide with ideas of ways to engage parents.